carlo3247/HoloRepository2020Viewer/README.md

 ```bash
 holoAbdominal abdominal_scan output.glb -t 1 5 7
 ```
-Here the invocation with the type flag produces a model with the spleen, liver and pancreas.
+Here, the invocation with the `-t` flag produces a model with the spleen, liver and pancreas.

 ### Logging output